Creating a Wheelchair-Friendly Home: A Complete Guide

 Adequate clearance is critical in making a bathroom wheelchair friendly.
 As in other areas of the home, rocker light switches that are placed lower for wheelchair users can add to the convenience of the room.
 Shiny glass surfaces and mirrors can add to the glare problem in bathrooms for users in wheelchairs, so steps should be taken to avoid these issues.
 Wheelchair users may also be tempted to use towel racks as grab bars, so make sure they are solidly installed.
 Better yet, make sure there are enough specifically installed grab bars to allow for easier maneuvering in the bathroom.

 Making a bedroom wheelchair friendly is comparatively easy compared to some other spaces in a home if there is sufficient space in the room.
+Bedroom size is somewhat finite (unless you opt for an expansion), so choosing a home with ample space is key.
+For example, larger homes in Palos Verdes Estates may be more optimal for some than a downtown efficiency condo.
 This is why bed size is so important in setting up a bedroom for someone in a wheelchair.

 The difference between the width of a single size mattress and a full-size mattress is 15" (39" vs 54").
 King and Queen size mattresses are 5" longer than single or full-size mattresses.
 In addition, a King size mattress is 16" wider than a Queen (76" vs 60").